-- number of amputees fit
+- Number of amputees fit

-- percentage of amputees who report experiencing no mechanical failures of their knee (“Non-failure Rate”)
+- Percentage of amputees who report experiencing no mechanical failures of their knee (“Non-failure Rate”)

-Goal: Empower amputees through low-cost, high-quality prosthetics
+Goal: Empower amputees through provision of low-cost, high-quality prosthetics

 Project started: 2008

-v1 launched: 2008
+First prototype (JaipurKnee) launched: 2008

-Product manager: Vin Narayan
+Product manager: Rob Weiss